 In 1353, in the wake of the Black Death, Giovanni Boccaccio wrote The Decameron.
 In it, ten fictional people—seven women and three men—hid away in an Italian villa and waited out the plague.
 They passed the time by telling stories.
 One-hundred stories, to be exact, over the course of ten long days.

 The UNPRECEDENTED Project was a public poetry experiment that circulated pages of The Decameron between strangers during the COVID-19 quarantine.
-Each participant signed up to receive a few book pages in the mail, chose one, and redacted or blacked out the story’s original text.
+Each anonymous participant signed up to receive a few pages in the mail, chose one, and redacted the story’s original text.
 What was left on the page revealed a poem.
 Then, participants passed their remaining pages onto someone else to repeat the process.

 participate.